Our Creative Writing Courses

 ONLINE: Writing Fantasy & Science Fiction for Teens

 2024 via ZOOM.
 Learn the secrets of speculative fiction in this crash course & sharpen your writing skills.
 If you are an aspiring writer of sci-fi, fantasy, superhero or supernatural fiction, this is for you!
 Be guided through a range of writing exercises to improve your world building and character development with editor and author, Lauren Daniels.
-This workshop is hosted on Zoom by Lauren Daniels, in partnership with Moreton Bay Region Libraries.
+This workshop is hosted on Zoom by Lauren Daniels, in partnership with Council Libraries.

 Book Your Seat!